alanesq/CameraWifiMotion/readme.txt

         Block = how much brighness variation in the image is required to trigger Image = how much of the image area needs to change to count as movement detected

+There are three settings for the motion detection, the first is how much change in average brightness in a block will count as that block has changed, the second two numbers refer to the percentage of blocks in the image which have changed since the last image was captured and it will trigger as movement detected if this is between these two values.

-There is a 4 x 3 grid of tick boxes on the right of the main screen, this is a mask to set which parts of the image are used when detecting motion (i.e. only the ticked areas are used).
+There is a grid of tick boxes on the right of the main screen, this is a mask to set which parts of the image are used when detecting motion (i.e. only the ticked areas are used).
+This 4 x 3 grid results in mask sections of 16 blocks (4x4)

 It also has the following URLs you can use:
         http://<esp ip address> /ping - responds with OK, just so you know it is still working